philly-mac/babushka-deps/README.md

       # Search servers in the 10.0.0.4x range
       10.0.0.40              search-server-01

-      # Database servers in the 10.0.0.5x range
+      # Mail servers in the 10.0.0.5x range
       10.0.0.50              mail-server-01